Welcome to the Department of English at North Idaho College!

 Careers in English

-The professions related to majoring in English, according to the Idaho Department of Labor and Economic Modeling Specialists, Inc., include the following
+The professions related to majoring in English, according to the Idaho Department of Labor and Economic Modeling Specialists, Inc., include these:

 |Grant proposal writer||Web content editor||Freelance editor||Copywriter|